Encrypting Heroku Key-Value Store with Your Encryption Key

 $ aws kms disable-key --key-id CMK_ARN

 When we receive notification of the key disablement, there’s a 10 minute waiting period before action is taken.
-This helps make sure accidental changes to the key status don’t unnecessarily alter resources that depend on the key.
+This waiting period is to ensure accidental changes to the key status don’t unnecessarily alter resources that depend on the key.

 Enabling Your Encryption Key